jes/autosqlite/README.md

    re-populate the tables in the right order, leading to migration failures
  - If you introduce for example a `NOT NULL` constraint on a column that previously had `NULL` values then migration will fail
+ - You can't revert to an old schema, because of the backwards migration prevention; you'd need to make some other trivial change to the schema

 ## Recommended usage